Haastrup88/Face-recognition/README.md

 # Face-recognition
-This program implemented computer vision to realize face recognition
+This program implemented computer vision to realize face recognition.